mhenke/CFML-in-100-minutes/cfml100mins.markdown

 </tr>
 </table>

-The method is requiring us to pass in a `color` telling it how to do the method `makeToast`.
+The method is requiring us to pass in a 'color' telling it how to do the method 'makeToast'.

 ### Return Value

-In CFML, every time you call a method you won’t necessarily get a value back.
+In CFML, every time you call a method you won't necessarily get a value back.
 By default, a CFML method returns *nothing*.
-We’ll talk about *nothing* and `null` in the last section of “CFML in 100 minutes”.
-If you called `makeToast` method above like
+We'll talk about *nothing* and 'null' in the last section of "CFML in 100 minutes".
+If you called 'makeToast' method above like
-`<cfset result = frank.makeToast('burned') />` or
+'<cfset result = frank.makeToast('burned') />' or
-`set result = frank.makeToast('burned');`, and tried to output `result` you should have seen `Variable RESULT is undefined`.
+'set result = frank.makeToast('burned');', and tried to output 'result' you should have seen 'Variable RESULT is undefined'.

-To return data, we use `cfreturn` to instruct the method to return a `value`.
-Since that wasn’t in the last instruction before the ending `cffunction` in your `makeToast` method, you received *nothing* and tried to putting that into the `result` variable.
+To return data, we use 'cfreturn' to instruct the method to return a 'value'.
+Since that wasn't in the last instruction before the ending 'cffunction' in your 'makeToast' method, you received *nothing* and tried to putting that into the 'result' variable.

-For the purposes of our next section I’m going to return the chef instance itself from the method.
-If you wanted to picture the metaphor, imagine you are looking at your chef `frank`.
-You say, “Frank, go make my toast”, he tells you he’s making the toast, goes to make it, then comes back to you to receive more instructions.
-He’s **returning himself** to you.
-Here’s how we implement it in code:
+For the purposes of our next section I'm going to return the chef instance itself from the method.
+If you wanted to picture the metaphor, imagine you are looking at your chef 'frank'.
+You say, "Frank, go make my toast", he tells you he's making the toast, goes to make it, then comes back to you to receive more instructions.
+He's **returning himself** to you.
+Here's how we implement it in code:

 <table>
 <tr>